 Over the past decade I have lived at ten different addresses.
 Nine of them in and around London and one of them (my current home) in Nottingham.

-We decided to move to Nottingham purely by chance.
+We discovered Nottingham purely by chance.
 We have no close family or friends that live here, or even in the Midlands more widely.
 I actually first asked my partner to visit Nottingham with me after I came to speak here at the Women in Tech meet-up in Aug 2018 and discovered how friendly people were.
 Moving to an entirely new city has been tough at times, particularly with young children and inconsistent income, but after a year here I know this is home.
 To celebrate finally finding the place that I want to continue to raise my children I wanted to share some of things I’ve enjoyed and gained from living in Nottingham so far.

 Okay, I admit it, I lived as a deluded snobby Londoner for many years thinking that nowhere else in the UK could be as enjoyable or interesting to live.
 I believed that most other cities in the UK lacked ‘culture’.
 But not only has Nottingham proven me wrong a thousand times over, it has also provided me and my family with much more accessible experiences too.